canonical/docker-registry-charm/README.md

 The default image tag is 'net_loc/name:version', where 'net_loc' is the `http-host` config option or http[s]://[private-ip]:[port] if config is not set.
-The image tag can be overriden by specifying the `tag` action paramenter.
+The image tag can be overriden by specifying the `tag` action parameter.

 ### Starting/Stoping